 So, why is that?
 Social media encourages cravings, which result in consumption as we chase illusive happiness.
 The more time we spend on social media, the more personal information we volunteer.
 This allows their software to better understand us so that this information can be used to feed us more of what we want.

 This is bad for our mental and physical health, but good for profits.

 If you ask me, social media is just empty calories, which leads to depression and obesity!

 Social media isn’t always bad.
 We just have a bad habit of following friends and celebrities who aren’t a positive influence.

 So, one way to make your social media “feed” (ironic name!) healthier is to follow one or more social influencers who promote healthy living.
-There’s lots of people to follow who share healthy recipes, tips, and workouts that can inspire you to be healthier, and spend less time scrolling through junk.
+There’s lots of people to follow who share healthy recipes, motivational quotes, tips, and workouts that can inspire you to be healthier, and spend less time scrolling through junk.
 Here some suggestions: